Small Country: Summary

+Literary devices

 The novel is based on Gaël Faye's own experiences growing up in Burundi during this period; the author has, however, stressed that it is not strictly autobiographical.
+On the topic, Faye has said that "I think every novel is a form of autobiography."
+The similarities between Faye and the character of Gaby are purposeful, but also not identical.
+Faye used his advantage of adult perspective to write about a boy who went through a similar situation to him as a child.

+Child's perspective

+The novel has been praised on its use of a child's point of view.
+The narrator, Gaby, is between 10 and 11 for much of the story.
+Using the perspective of a child can introduce a sense of naivety.
+A review published in Words Without Borders praises Gaby's perspective as being able to simplify the conflict into its basic roots.

 Reception

 The novel was very well-received upon its publication in France, selling 700,000 copies.
 It was shortlisted for the Prix Goncourt in 2016, as well as for awards by Fémina, Médicis, Interallié, the Académie française and Renaudot.
-In the same year, it won the prix Goncourt des lycéens, chosen by lycée students (roughly equivalent to high-school age).
+In the same year, it won the Prix Goncourt des lycéens, chosen by lycée students (typically from 15-18 years of age).

-An English translation, Small Country, was produced by Sarah Ardizzone and published in 2018.
-It also received favourable reviews in translation, and was longlisted for the 2019 Aspen Words Literary Prize and the 2019 Andrew Carnegie Medals for Excellence in Fiction and Non-Fiction.
+An English translation, Small Country, was translated by Sarah Ardizzone and published in 2018 by Hogarth Press.
+The English translation also received favourable reviews and was longlisted for the 2019 Aspen Words Literary Prize and the 2019 Andrew Carnegie Medals for Excellence in Fiction and Non-Fiction.
 In April 2019 it was shortlisted for the 2019 Albertine Prize.
 Writing in The Guardian, Anthony Cummins called the work "a sharp shock of a novel"; he also, however, expressed disappointment at certain elements of Faye's use of characters, noting that "Faye seems to squander the dramatic potential that a child's point of view might bring."

-The novel has also been translated into Italian, Serbian, Portuguese and into the official language of Burundi, Kirundi.
+The novel has also been translated into Irish, Italian, Serbian, Portuguese and into the official language of Burundi, Kirundi.

+Small Country's English edition has been criticized for its awkward prose.
+In a review for Kirkus Books, the critic writes that the language is not strong throughout the book, and is unable to pinpoint this to Faye himself or the translator Ardizzone.